williamfiset/DEPRECATED-data-structures/README.md

 # Development

 This project uses [Gradle](https://gradle.org/) as a build system.
-To get started install the gradle command-line tool.
+To get started install the gradle command-line tool and keep reading.

 ### Running all tests

+Nearly all the data structures in this repository have tests to verify their functionality.
 To run all tests type:
 ```bash
 data-structures$ gradle test
 ```

 ### Running specific test file
 When developing you likely do not want to run all tests for every data structure.
-Instead specify the name of the test class you wish to run:
+Instead you probably only care about one particular test class you wish to run.
+For example if you want to run the LinkedListTest.java file under [LinkedList/tests/LinkedListTest.java](LinkedList/tests/LinkedListTest.java) you can execute:
 ```bash
 data-structures$ gradle test --tests "LinkedListTest"
 ```